Chief Human Resources Officer (CHRO) Salary

 Popular Skills for Chief Human Resources Officer (CHRO)

-Chief Human Resources Officers note just a narrow range of job skills.
+Chief Human Resources Officers seem to require a number of specific skills.
 Most notably, skills in Organizational Development, Strategic Planning, Benefits & Compensation, and Employee Relations are correlated to pay that is above average.
-Skills that pay less than market rate include Labor Relations and Employee Relations.
-The majority of those who know Employee Relations also know Organizational Development and Labor Relations.
+Skills that are correlated to lower pay, on the other hand, include Labor Relations and Employee Relations.
+Most people who know Employee Relations also know Organizational Development and Labor Relations.

 Pay by Experience Level for Chief Human Resources Officer (CHRO)